RamiKrispin/Introduction-to-Docker/README.md

 - **Operating System (OS) —** Most programming languages, particularly R and Python, use different compilers (e.g., C, C++, etc.) and other built-in OS components.
 The type of OS and its version could impact the outcome of your code
 - **Hardware —** Last but not, the type of hardware (or infrastructure) could impact your results (ARM/Intel/Apple processor, etc)

+In a regular data science workflow, reproducibility is dependent on several factors.
+One of the most basic and trivial elements of reproducibility is **code versioning**.
+Using unversioned code makes it impossible to track changes in your code or verify that the same code runs on different environments.

+Another critical factor is **package versioning**.
+Over time, packages and their dependencies tend to change and evolve, get new features, bug fixes, replace and deprecate old functions.
+In some cases, running your code using a specific package version may not work or yield the same results as older or newer versions of the package.
+For example, code written with Pandas 1.x may not work with Pandas 2.x, and vice versa.

+Similarly, **programming languages** tend to change over time, and using code built with older versions may not work or be supported with recent ones.
+Moreover, different operating systems use different software architectures or run different types of compilers (c, c++, etc.) on the backend.
+This difference may impact the reproducibility of your code.

+Lastly, the type of **CPU architecture** (ARM, Intel, Apple Silocon, etc.) may impact the underlying software.
+Some packages or software may require a separate build or may not be supported, which can ultimately affect the reproducibility of your code.

+Below is Figure 1, which illustrates the factors affecting code reproducibility when transferring between different environments.

 <br>

 <figure>